-To ensure that the agreed remediation works are fully implemented and to demonstrate that the site is suitable for its proposed use with respect to land contamination.
+To ensure that the agreed remediation works are fully implemented and to demonstrate that the site is suitable for its proposed use with respect to land contamination and to accord with Policy ENV2 of the Selby District Local Plan.
 After remediation, as a minimum, land should not be capable of being determined as contaminated land under Part 2A of the Environmental Protection Act 1990.

 9. In the event that unexpected land contamination is found at any time when carrying out the approved development, it must be reported in writing immediately to the Local Planning Authority.
 An investigation and risk assessment must be undertaken and, if remediation is necessary, a remediation strategy must be prepared, which is subject to approval in writing by the Local Planning Authority.
 Following completion of measures identified in the approved remediation strategy, a verification report must be submitted to and approved by the Local Planning Authority.
 It is strongly recommended that all reports are prepared by a suitably qualified and competent person.

-To ensure that the site is suitable for its proposed use taking account of ground conditions and any risks arising from land contamination.
+To ensure that the site is suitable for its proposed use taking account of ground conditions and any risks arising from land contamination and to accord with Policy ENV2 of the Selby District Local Plan.